 I know, because I was the same way.

-So, last year, I officially became a bschool partner.
+So, two years ago, I officially became a bschool partner.
 Like that I am now on the same level as the women that I looked up to when I started.
 Which is craz-y.
 What?!

 It’s an honor, and something I don’t take lightly.

 It also means that anyone who takes the jump through me, gets access to a private bonus coaching group with me, for the whole way through her program, and after.
 With all the things I wish that I had, when I went through it myself.